-Google’s Chrome is a terrific browser with lots of great features, not the least of which is fast and stable.
-It’s particularly good if you use it with a Google account and Google’s mobile apps like Gmail, Docs, and Sheets.
+Google Chrome is a terrific browser with lots of great features, not the least of which is the browser’s speed and stability.
+It’s particularly good if you use it with a Google account and Google apps like Gmail, Docs, and Sheets.

-However, occasionally when you use Chrome on your Mac, things can go wrong.
-And when that happens, you’ll usually see the message, “Aw, snap!
+However, occasionally, when you use Chrome on your Mac, things can go wrong.
+And when that happens with Chrome, you’ll usually see the message, “Aw, snap!
 Chrome is having problems displaying that web page.”
-If that happens, there are a number of things you can do to try and fix it.
+There are a number of things you can do to try and fix it.

 Quick ideas: